arviceblot/boethia60/README.md

 # boethia60

-A low profile, hotswap keyboard inspired by the HHBK layout.
+A low profile, hotswap keyboard inspired by the HHBK layout, powered by rmk.

 ## Features

 - Low profile, with compatility for Choc V1 and V2 switches
+- Vial support for realtime keymap changes
 - Other things?

 ## Layout